rpm-software-management/dnf/doc/cli_vs_yum.rst

 You can either use the shortcut::

-  $ systemctl enable dnf-automatic-install.timer && systemctl start dnf-automatic-install.timer
+  $ systemctl enable --now dnf-automatic-install.timer

 Or set ``apply_updates`` option of ``/etc/dnf/automatic.conf`` to True and use generic timer unit::

-  $ systemctl enable dnf-automatic.timer && systemctl start dnf-automatic.timer
+  $ systemctl enable --now dnf-automatic.timer

 The timer in both cases is activated 1 hour after the system was booted up and then repetitively once every 24 hours.
 There is also a random delay on these timers set to 5 minutes.
 These values can be tweaked via ``dnf-automatic*.timer`` config files located in the ``/usr/lib/systemd/system/`` directory.